oluuiss/oluuiss/README.md

 <h1>🛠️ Experience</h1>

-I have experience and can do well as a programmer with an emphasis on Java, SpringBoot, JDBC, JPA/Hibernate, C, MySQL, NoSQL, Node.js, .Net, MariaDB, Python, PySide6, MongoDB, PHP, Swift, Web and APIs.
+I have experience and can do well as a programmer with an emphasis on Java, SpringBoot, JDBC, JPA/Hibernate, C, MySQL, NoSQL, Node.js, .Net, MariaDB, Python, PySide6, Django, MongoDB, PHP, Swift, Web and APIs.

 I constantly seek to improve my knowledge and skills.
 I have the ability to solve problems, think critically, work in a team and have good communication.
 In the academic environment, I seek to improve myself in different programming languages, fundamental computing concepts and software development through projects and challenges.